MySQL commands - II--(DML (DATA MANIPULATION LANGUAGE))

 GROUP BY

 Optional clause.
-Collects data from multiple records and grouped them by one or more columns.
+Collects data from multiple records and groups them by one or more columns.

 HAVING